morteza/ACNets/README.md

 ## License

-This code, its project folder on Google Drive, and julia2018 dataset contain sensitive and confidential materials.
-Please do not share the resources without a proper permit.
+This codebase, its project folder on Google Drive, and julia2018 dataset contain sensitive and confidential materials.
+Please do not share them without a proper permit.